imperialSteve/javascript/README.md

     eslint: [`no-restricted-globals`](https://eslint.org/docs/rules/no-restricted-globals)

     > Why?
 The global `isNaN` coerces non-numbers to numbers, returning true for anything that coerces to NaN.
     > If this behavior is desired, make it explicit.
+Number.isNaN is functionally a working equality check for if something is NaN.
+Do your own conversion of the input.

     ```javascript
     // bad